Content

 But it’s not just physical.
 Keep scrolling to learn about how mental and emotional health can impact erectile function.

-ED isn’t always solely caused by physical reasons — psychological ED is also very real.
-Many men struggle with sexual performance anxiety, in which nervousness about performing gets in the way of being able to perform in the bedroom.
+ED isn’t always solely caused by physical reasons—psychological ED is also very real.
+Many men struggle with sexual performance anxiety.
+This may present as nervousness about performing that interferes with sexual function.

-Many others face anxiety, depression, post-traumatic stress disorder (PTSD) and other mental health conditions that manifest as sexual dysfunction.
-Even relationship problems can have an effect.
+Many others face anxiety, depression, post-traumatic stress disorder (PTSD), and other mental health conditions that can lead to or exacerbate forms of sexual dysfunction, including ED.

 Medications are widely prescribed as a first line of treatment for numerous health conditions.
 Many of us are on medication of some sort and may also be using supplements or natural remedies.